 Putting the People in Planning."
 This document is intended to be used as a tool by local government, public agencies, and members of the public.
-It provides useful guidelines and resources for planning, executing and evaluating public outreach associated with land use planning projects.
+It provides useful guidelines and resources for planning, executing and evaluating community engagement associated with land use planning projects.

 "Understanding Oregon's Land Use Planning Program" is a short, annotated video series that talks in plain language about how to work with the program's 19 Statewide Planning Goals and Oregon administrative rules.
 It also explains how federal programs and executive initiatives influence the way statewide land use planning, development and conservation are achieved in Oregon.